ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/reducing-mass-attempts.md

 > Reduce online payment fraud by flagging suspicious online payment transactions before processing payments and fulfilling orders.

+At the payment stage we can mitigate financial fraud before a transaction occurs.

+We can use this in our designs to help make a better user journey for the significant majority of good actors that use our service while prevent bad actors.

+This is important as we should make the service as easy to use for those who want to use it while preventing fraudulant activity or increased admin and service costs.

 #### Detect new account fraud

 > Accurately distinguish between legitimate and high-risk account registrations so you can selectively introduce additional checks, such as phone or email verification.

+We could use this service to ensure that the data collected on registration and the verification process is passed into this.

+Having extra safe guards around these already secure processes will help mitigate high-risk accounts being created and subsequently abused.

 ## Conclusion